Moamen189/Ordarat/README.md

 #  Ordarat
-### Ordarat is Cloning Talabat E-Commerce That's Show and Salles Programing Language and Frameworks Wears
+### Ordarat is Cloning Talabat E-Commerce That's Show and Salles Programing Language and Frameworks Wears and Accessories
 ### using : Web API CRUD Operations with (Postman Test , Swagger Documentation , CORS Policy).